59th Annual Meeting of the Valley Telephone Cooperative, Inc.

 Being a member entitles you to voting rights at VTC's annual meeting.
 In addition, both members and patrons are entitled to accrual of ownership interest in the form of patronage capital.
 VTC is a non-profit company, therefore, a portion of profits made are paid back to the members/owners in capital credits.

-Click the pictured map enlarge in new window.
+Click the pictured map to enlarge in new window.

 Customers who live in the original exchange are members.